Kripalu’s history parallels the evolution of yoga in America, which progresses from

 Kripalu Finds Its Permanent Home in Stockbridge

-Back in America, Kripalu Center continued to grow at a rapid rate, and the ashram community was soon overflowing the Sumneytown and Summit Station facilities.
-In early 1983, Kripalu purchased its current Stockbridge, Massachusetts, location, a former Jesuit seminary on a property called Shadowbrook, that had been vacant for 13 years.
-After a flurry of renovation work, the doors of Kripalu Center for Yoga & Health were opened in December.
-Drawing on their experience at Sumneytown and Summit Station, the resident staff was able to offer a varied and cutting-edge curriculum of programs on yoga, health, massage and bodywork, personal growth, and spirituality.
+With Swami Kripalu’s teachings at the forefront of our activities, Kripalu Center continued to grow at a rapid rate, and the Kripalu community was soon overflowing the Sumneytown and Summit Station facilities.
+In early 1983, Kripalu purchased its current Stockbridge, Massachusetts, location, a former Jesuit seminary on a property called Shadowbrook.
+After a flurry of renovation work, the doors of Kripalu Center for Yoga & Health were opened in December 1983.
+With an awe-inspiring new location, the staff was able to offer a cutting-edge curriculum of programs on yoga, health, massage and bodywork, personal growth, and spirituality.

-Read a brief history of the Shadowbrook property, once the residence of Andrew Carnegie.
+Read a brief history of the Shadowbrook property, once the residence of Andrew Carnegie, here.

-Amrit Desai grew into a potent spiritual teacher in his own right during the 1970s.
-During the 1980s, he became an international figure in yoga, delivering talks, performing yoga demonstrations, and leading seminars worldwide.
-As the Summit Station and later the Sumneytown properties were sold, the Stockbridge community continued to grow in both size and sophistication until it contained more than 350 residents, necessitating the 1990 purchase of Foxhollow, another sizeable facility nearby to house senior members.
+During the 1980s, Desai became an international figure in yoga, delivering talks, performing yoga demonstrations, and leading seminars worldwide.
+The Kripalu community continued to grow in size until it contained more than 350 residents.

-While Desai was engaged in traveling and teaching, a cadre of senior ashram residents developed into competent leaders, teachers, healers, and depth practitioners.
+While Desai was engaged in traveling and teaching, a cadre of senior teachers developed into competent leaders, healers, and depth practitioners.
 It was during the late 1980s that efforts began to integrate the teachings of yoga with psychology, science, and Western approaches to healing and self-development.
-Instead of relying on ancient doctrines and Sanskrit terminology, the teachings of Kripalu Yoga were increasingly voiced by Western teachers in language that meshed with a contemporary worldview.
-It was during this time that Kripalu developed the Health for Life program, which combined a yoga lifestyle with aerobic exercise, alternative healing modalities, and growth psychology.
+Instead of relying exclusively on ancient texts and Sanskrit terminology, the teachings of Kripalu Yoga were increasingly voiced by Western teachers in language that meshed with the contemporary world.